wadefagen/waf.cs.illinois.edu/collections/_tools/Canvas-External-Grade-Import-Tool/index.md

     }

     if (isCanvasFile) {
-      document.getElementById("externalResult").innerHTML = `⚠️ This file is a Canvas gradebook export and not an external tool CSV export.`;
+      document.getElementById("externalResult").innerHTML = `⚠️ This file is a Canvas gradebook export and not an external tool CSV export.
+Use this file in the <b>Export of Canvas Gradebook</b>.`;
+    } else if (headers.length < 2) {
+      document.getElementById("externalResult").innerHTML = `❌ No identification field found and very few columns found -- is this a CSV file?`;
     } else {
-      document.getElementById("externalResult").innerHTML = `❌ No identification field found.`;
+      document.getElementById("externalResult").innerHTML = `❌ No identification field found.
+See <a href="faq/#my-external-csv-does-not-work">FAQ: My external CSV does not work.</a> for information on how get me the format so I can add a new CSV format added to this tool.`;
     }

     csv_external = null;
+    onCSVReadComplete();
     return;
   }

   if (external_grade_columns.length == 0) {
     document.getElementById("externalResult").innerHTML = `❌ No assessments fields found.`;
     csv_external = null;
+    onCSVReadComplete();
     return;
   }